Horses (album): Legacy and influence

 Horses has often been named by music critics as one of the all-time greatest albums.
 Lars Brandle of Billboard wrote that the album had come to be regarded as "one of the finest in recorded music history."
-It has appeared in numerous professional lists of the best albums of the 1970s and of all time.
 In 2003 and 2012, Horses was ranked at number 44 on Rolling Stone's list of the 500 greatest albums of all time, later placing at number 26 on a 2020 updated list.
-NME named it the 12th greatest album of all time in a similar list published in 2013.
+NME named it the 12th-greatest album of all time in a similar list published in 2013.
 In 2006, Time named Horses as one of the "All-Time 100 Albums", and The Observer listed it as one of 50 albums that changed music history.
 Three years later, the album was preserved by the Library of Congress into the National Recording Registry for being "culturally, historically, or aesthetically significant".
-Horses was inducted into the Grammy Hall of Fame in 2021.
+Horses was also inducted into the Grammy Hall of Fame in 2021.

 For the 30th anniversary of Horses, the full album was performed live by Smith on June 25, 2005 at the Royal Festival Hall, during the Meltdown festival, which Smith curated.
 She was backed by original band members Lenny Kaye and Jay Dee Daugherty, as well as Tony Shanahan on bass guitar and piano, Tom Verlaine on guitar, and Flea on bass guitar and trumpet.
 In 2015, Smith performed Horses in its entirety at a series of concerts celebrating its 40th anniversary.
-The 30th anniversary performance was released on November 8, 2005 as the second disc of a double CD titled Horses/Horses, with the digitally remastered version of the original 1975 album, along with the bonus track "My Generation", on the first disc.
+The 30th-anniversary performance was released on November 8, 2005 as the second disc of a double CD titled Horses/Horses, with the digitally remastered version of the original 1975 album, along with the bonus track "My Generation", on the first disc.
 For the release, the live set was recorded by Emery Dobyns and mixed by Dobyns and Shanahan.
+To celebrate its 50th anniversary, Horses was reissued on October 10, 2025 as a double-disc set on CD and LP, with the first disc containing the remastered album and the second disc comprising previously unreleased outtakes and rarities, including demos that Smith had recorded for a 1975 audition tape for RCA Records.
 The original album has also been reissued in remastered form several other times, including on June 18, 1996 (both as a standalone CD and as part of the CD box set The Patti Smith Masters), and on April 21, 2012, on LP for that year's Record Store Day celebration.